garzoc/tex_yoda_2_configurator/doc/README.md

 It appear this sequence can be extended when a new fn layer is enabled.
 Then a second sequence is added after the separator.

+TODO Fix below table as it is incorrect
 ```
 +-------+-----+---+--------+
 | Layer |Fixed|Key|  Term  |